The Best!: Updated Morning Musume

 The Best!: Updated Morning Musume (The Best！～Updated モーニング娘。～) is Morning Musume's sixth-best album that was released in Japan on September 25, 2013.
 It features updated versions of their past and recent singles with the current members of the group and it was released in two editions: a Regular Edition and a Limited Edition coming with a bonus DVD.

 This is the first Morning Musume album to feature 11th-generation member Oda Sakura.
+The album peaked at number 6 on the Oricon Albums Chart.